 Our mission: To engage Mississippians with visual art.

-The Mississippi Museum of Art has been a community-supported institution for more than 100 years, and was at its former location since the late 1970s.
+The Mississippi Museum of Art has been a community-supported institution for more than 100 years.
 The Museum boasts a seasoned staff of museum professionals and fiscally responsible administrators who have been managing operating budgets for over 30 years.
-These individuals have worked to ensure that the Museum’s renovations and upgrades are the best thing for the art and people of Mississippi.
-The Museum’s twenty-nine affiliate museums across the state will continue to benefit from the loan of artwork and traveling exhibitions, ensuring that even those Mississippians who cannot make the trip to Jackson can enjoy our rich cultural history.
-MMA continues to expand its programs and community outreach that are already in place.
+These individuals have worked to ensure that the Museum’s renovations and upgrades are the best things for the art and people of Mississippi.
+The Museum’s 31 affiliate museums across the state continue to benefit from the loan of artwork and traveling exhibitions, ensuring that even those Mississippians who cannot make the trip to Jackson can enjoy our rich cultural history.

 The Mississippi Museum of Art and its programs are sponsored in part by the city of Jackson and the Jackson Convention & Visitors Bureau.
 Support is also provided in part by funding from the Mississippi Arts Commission, a state agency, and in part by the National Endowment for the Arts, a federal agency.